 Bitcoin mining rewards are reduced by half every four years.
 In 2009, the reward per one mined block was 50 BTC.
 In 2012, this reward was reduced to 25 BTC.
 In 2016, miners got only 12.5 BTC.
 Finally, on May 11, 2020, the reward halved to 6.25 BTC, and this number will change only in 2024.
 You can read all about Bitcoin halvings in our explanation.

-The cost of the equipment necessary for efficient cryptocurrency mining is continually growing, and today it can be dozens of thousands of dollars.
+The cost of the equipment is continually growing, and today it can be dozens of thousands of dollars.
 Besides, this technique consumes a lot of electricity for operation and requires additional cooling of the system.
 However, many digital currencies have already peaked and are drifting sideways, making these currencies less attractive for investment.

 Therefore, if in the years of the birth of cryptocurrencies, your investments could be recouped in a few weeks, now it will take several years.
 Mining has become a serious investment, and its owner has to analyze many factors to make a decision.

-By 2010, the entire mining process was completely dependent on the processing power of the computer.
-To start mining, you needed to install the necessary software and create an electronic wallet to which the mined cryptocurrency would be sent.
+By 2010, the entire mining activity was completely dependent on the processing power of the computer.
+To start the process, you needed to install the necessary software and create an electronic wallet to which the mined cryptocurrency would be sent.
 Back then, for a smooth process, all you needed was a strong internet connection and a 24/7 working computer.

 In 2010, the first software appeared that made it possible to use a video card’s power for mining.
 Since the graphics processor in a video card consists of hundreds of graphics cores, the mining process on video cards has become more efficient and yielded significantly better results than on processor power.